jupyter-book/.github/profile/README.md

 ## Community-driven tools for technical communication

-📖 Jupyter Book is [community
-developed](https://next.jupyterbook.org/about/community/) project that
-empowers you to create documents and knowledge bases that are reusable, reproducible, and interactive.
+📖 Jupyter Book is a [community developed](https://next.jupyterbook.org/about/community/) project that empowers you to create documents and knowledge bases that are reusable, reproducible, and interactive.